 I like to work using an adapted Pomodoro technique, therefore I added a timer widget to my desktop (I use Kubuntu as my operating system).
 Unfortunately, in Kubuntu by default when the timer ends, there is no sound notification about this event.
-In this short post, I explain how to ring a sound when timer ends.
+Moreover, the set of predefined timer intervals does not fit my needs.
+In this short post, I explain how to make the timer widget more comfortable.

 Last several years I use git as my version control system (VCS) both for personal and work projects.
 If you are working in a team, usage of a VCS brings you a lot of benefits like change tracking, history viewing, merge issues resolving, etc. However, I have found it very handy to use even for personal projects: with git I can try different solutions simultaneously and then select the better one.
 Moreover, I can easily remember what I have done for a project recently.
 This task becomes much easier if commit messages for repository changes are written clearly and in accordance with the patterns and rules recommended by the VCS.
 Developers have already developed the best practices how to write commit messages.
 I refer the interested reader, e.g., to the article written by Chris Beams.
 In this article, I explain how VSCode can help writing commit messages in accordance with the rules.